Fiona-T/pension-pal/README.md

       * Salary at date of leaving service: text, mandatory
       * Is there a Pension Adjustment Order on the pension: tick box, defaults to un-ticked
       * Were you a 20% director in this employment: tick box, defaults to un-ticked
-      * Pension provider: dropdown list, mandatory
+      * Pension provider: dropdown list filtered on active pension providers, mandatory
       * Pension value: text, mandatory
-      * Upload recent statement: file upload, optional
+      * Upload recent statement: file upload, optional.
+Only .jpg or .png allowed
       * Additonal notes: textarea, optional
       * Add Pension button to submit the form
-      * Redirects to a success page confirming the pension has been added, and advising where to view/edit/delete the pension details
+      * Redirects to a success page confirming the pension has been added, and advising where to view/edit/delete the pension details, and with a link to view the full details of the record just added
+      * If the user doesn't have any job records, then the Add Pension button will bring up a page without the Add Pension form and instead a note confirming they need to add a job first
   * Your Pensions
     * a series of cards displaying the summary details of all the pensions the user has added to date
     * if there are none, then a note confirming this